nateewall/USBreweriesAnalysis/README.md

 ```
 -Breweies from Maine (ME) have a median IBU of 61ppm isohumulone

--IBU is scaled from 1-100, standard Budweiser has 7.
+-IBU is scaled from 1-100, standard Budweiser has an IBU of 7.

 ```{r Plot ABV}
 #sort the data by ABV as this is all about comparing